Striving for an eco-friendly or carbon zero self build? Follow this expert advice...

 3. Why is airtightness important?

-Improving airtightness can significantly reduce the heat loss from your home.
+Improving airtightness can significantly reduce the heat loss from your home – a fundamentally important consideration with eco home design.
 When warm air escapes, more heating is needed which in turn burns more fossil fuel.
 To achieve good airtightness, the building must be carefully crafted and the building elements must be sealed appropriately.
 If it’s too airtight though, it won’t meet the Building Regulations minimum air permeability standard for naturally ventilated buildings and will need mechanical ventilation.

 4. How do I get a good supply of fresh air?